sarkar4540/MethodTraceAnalyserHack/README.md

 # Documentation

-The idea and concepts can be obtained from the [white paper](the_idea.pdf) and the method usages can be obtained from the [javadoc](target/site/apidocs) of the project.
+The idea and concepts can be obtained from the [Ideation Document](Idea.pdf), [Presentation](Presentation.pptx) and the method usages can be obtained from the [javadoc](target/site/apidocs) of the project.

 # Dependencies